LaTeXing/LaTeXing-Documentation/tutorials/project.md

 In every file you can fill some options, see internal\_options-label for the complete list.
 The important options for building up a multi files project is **root**.
 Please follow the next steps to understand this is working.
+Note that if you are working within a sublimetext project, you will need to use the second method (below).

 Create the Root Document
 ------------------------